pmndrs/racing-game/CONTRIBUTING.md

 ## Any contributions you make will be under the MIT Software License

-In short, when you submit code changes, your submissions will be understood under the same MIT License that covers the project.
+In short, when you submit code changes, your submissions will be under the same MIT License that covers the project.
 Feel free to contact the maintainers if that's a concern.